-4 In many universities, new subjects or courses for analyzing the regional economy were introduced in 1980's.
+In many universities, new subjects or courses for analyzing the regional economy were introduced in 1980's.

-5 Of course, the difference in minimum wage between the prefectures existed from the past.
-In this sense, the guidelines system (or its ranking system) is sometimes criticized because it made a wage-gap among the prefectures fixed.
+Of course, the difference in minimum wage between the prefectures existed from the past.
+In this sense, the guidelines system ratified such a difference officially.
+And it may be understood that it fixed a wage-gap among the prefectures.

-6 Cyuo-saitei-tingin-shinngikai and Chihou-saitei-thingin -shingikai are formed by the representatives of workers, the management and the public interests.
+Chihou-saitei-chingin-shingikai is formed by the representatives of workers, the management and the public interests, as well as the Cyuo-saitei-chingin-shingikai.